crnbrdrck/Monopoly/API.md

 - We will separate our communication and logic into a Server and Board class respectively.
 - The Server will make use of methods in the Board to handle messages sent from Clients
 - The Server will also have chat functionality built in, to be handled solely by the Server
+- The Server can also use the chat functionality to inform the Players of events